giuliocatte/Gamer/README.md

-As non-standard dependencies, I use tensorflow (I used the dumbest installation for macos without gpu), numpy (which is actually required for tensorflow, so I'm not sure I should write it here), colorama (right now just for Connect Four), and Python Fire for CLI.
+As non-standard dependencies, I use tensorflow (I used the dumbest installation for macos without gpu), numpy (which is actually required for tensorflow, so I'm not sure I should write it here), colorama for interactive output, and Python Fire for CLI.

 Many thanks to Daniel Slater from whom